 - a.
-For the Generation segment, this includes the cost of EU-ETS allowances and CPF related taxes.
-The volume of granted free carbon allowances for the Relevant Licensees under the National Allocation Plan, as reported in this Table 1, was 1,218 tonnes. - b.
+For the Generation segment, this includes the cost of EU-ETS allowances and CPF related taxes. - b.
 For the Supply segment the costs directly attributable to it were Electricity Market Reform (EMR), Feed-in Tariffs (FIT), ROCs, the Energy Companies Obligation (ECO) and Assistance for Areas with High Electricity Distribution Costs (AAHEDC).
 EMR, FIT, ROCs and AAHEDC are included as recorded in the company's books of account and supporting documents for domestic and non-domestic supply.
 ECO costs are as recorded in the company's books of account and supporting documents for the domestic supply customer group further split to allocate into electricity and gas using the number of customer accounts.
 Using an allocation based on the number of customer accounts provides a consistent approach for allocating such costs across all customer accounts. - c.
-In November 2018, the General Court of the European Court of Justice ruled the European Commission's approval of the introduction of a capacity market in the United Kingdom invalid.
-The market is therefore suspended.
-Until state aid approval is again obtained, no capacity auctions can be held and no capacity payments can be made to market participants holding contracts from previous auctions.
-The UK Government is working with the European Commission to support its investigation and ensure a timely relaunch of the capacity market.
-From a supplier perspective, E.ON has continued to provide for the estimated costs of the 2018/19 Capacity Mechanism as the scheme is expected to be reinstated. - d.
-Certain environmental and social industry costs have also been mutualised during 2018 and the impact of these charges has been included in this category.
+Certain environmental and social industry costs have also been mutualised during 2019 and the impact of these charges has been included in this category.